Faculty & Staff Guide for Responding to Distressed/ Disruptive Students

 - If you are concerned that someone may be in danger of harming themselves or others, immediately contact University Police at: (585) 395-2222.

-- Refer to the College’s webpage on Emergency Preparedness in the Classroom, a guide that will assist in your preparation of your classroom in case of an emergency
+- Refer to the University’s webpage on Emergency Preparedness in the Classroom, a guide that will assist in your preparation of your classroom in case of an emergency

 The Distressed Student